Chalkboard Art Tips & Tricks

 - Sealer Spray

-First, I start by researching what style lettering or font I want for my chalkboard.
+First, start by researching what style lettering or font you want for your chalkboard.
 If you’re feeling stuck or clueless on where to begin, Pinterest will become your best friend.
-This is one of my favorite places to look for inspiration.
-I usually search for “chalkboard art,” “hand lettering design,” or “chalkboard letters.”
+This is one of our favorite places to look for inspiration.
+We usually search for “chalkboard art,” “hand lettering design,” or “chalkboard letters.”

 You will also discover that Pinterest is perfect for “freebies” such as fonts, illustrations, or chalkboard art elements.
 There are also many other great resources (some free) out there to help get you started on your design.